 Consumption of red meats is traditionally high.
-However, in 2012 and 2013, consumption increased for poultry meat and pork, while beef and lamb consumption dropped due to the economic crisis, declining purchasing power and high beef prices.
-We expect this trend to continue in 2014.
+However due to the economic downturn, consumption has increased since 2012 of poultry meat and pork, while beef and lamb consumption has declined also with per capita purchasing power and rising prices.
+We expect this trend to continue in 2015.
 Pork consumption is much higher in the RS than in the F BiH, because of F BiH's large Muslim population.
 Although there continue to be periodic outbreaks of animal diseases such as brucellosis and classical swine fever, these outbreaks do not appear to have shaken consumer confidence.
 BSE and FMD have not been reported in BiH.

 A typical Bosnian meal is comprised of either red or white meat, potatoes or some other vegetables.
 Rice is a common dish that on average is eaten once a week.
 Apples are the most popular fruit.
 There are only a few ethnic restaurants (e.g., Italian, Chinese and Mexican).
 Fish consumption is traditionally low (around 2.5 kilograms/year).
 The demand for organic foods is quite low.
-Imported organic foods are usually sold in specialized stores, and are consumed by the ex-patriot community and as a pseudo-medicinal treatment for the sick.
+Imported organic foods are usually sold in specialized stores, and are consumed by the ex-patriot community and as a pseudomedicinal treatment for the sick.
 BiH consumers, in general, are un-informed about genetically engineered (GE) foods and therefore leery of them.
 Some consumers report they would eat biotech foods after proper testing and labeling, but they need more information to decide whether they want to buy the product.
 More information could potentially change consumer attitudes towards biotechnology in a positive direction.